bas-suckling/wave-analysis/README.md

 TO DO LIST :

-- Fix map issue related to total number of segments not updating with new data. -> not started
+- Fix map issue related to total number of segments not updating with new data. -> DONE

-- redux / context provider https://blog.logrocket.com/use-hooks-and-context-not-react-and-redux/ -> not started
+- redux / context provider -> functional -> need to fix updateStyleArrays reducer to work properly

-- timeline component -> partially done, needs styling
+- timeline component -> functional -> needs additional styling

 - postgres database -> started postgres setup
     - knex or sequelize